 Alongside, the double-channel video of the same name, GUESTures contains personal photographs from the women Kern met and interviewed in Berlin - these 'family album' photographs reflect aspects of their life in the workers dorms, their factory life and their leisure time.
 It also contains personal letters given to the artist by one of the women, who received them from her family at the time, reflecting her loss but also a sense of freedom.
 This material is transcribed and exhibited as transparencies, that are left for the viewer to 'research' and organise, de-centering the impetus for a coherent and linear narrative and foregrounding personal storytelling as a valid form of 'history from below.'
 These 'work-stations' have also been a focal point of creating spaces for 'collective readings of the archive', workshops in which the gallery visitors, as well as local migrant groups are invited to read the material, and also contribute their own stories.
 In this way, the archive is always moving, always migrating.

 GUESTures also includes archival news footage from the German television broadcast on Willy Brandt's official visit to Yugoslavia, in which he is shown planting a Cedar tree in the Friendship Park, Belgrade in 1973.
-Kern returns to the park to find the tree and photographs it in August 2011 [see the last image below].
+Kern returned to the park to find the tree and photographed it in August 2011.

 The project is accompanied by the recent publication GUESTures | GOSTIkulacije (English, German, Croatian) which includes texts by Natalie Bayer, Nanna Heidenreich, Katja Kobolt and Bratislava Kuburović that further raise questions about the visibility of precarious histories and feminist migration archives; the politics of display and regimes of knowledge on migration; and the role of fiction in the stories of migration.